 10: Cut ends off, if desired.
 Cut each roll into 8 pieces.

 Yes.
 You’ll need a sushi mat to make homemade sushi at home: Here’s a cheap mat that will do the trick.

-Otherwise, you’ll need seaweed sheets, which is quite easy to find in most larger grocery stores as well as Super Target, Walmart, and Asian grocery stores.
+Otherwise, you’ll need seaweed sheets, which are quite easy to find in most larger grocery stores, as well as Super Target, Walmart, and Asian grocery stores.